I am a passionate writer with 22 years’ experience in the industry, writing for various print and online media here in England and abroad.

-The theory abides the idea that low levels of reflexivity result in an individual shaped largely by their environment.
+The theory abides by the idea that low levels of reflexivity result in an individual being shaped largely by their environment.
 A bit like someone who 'fits into' society.
 A high level of social reflexivity means to shape societal norms, tastes, politics and desires through individual will.
-It is better to be highly socially reflexive in order to become autonomous, socially mobile—and particularly - up-wardly socially mobile - according to the theory.
+According to the theory, it is better to be highly socially reflexive to become autonomous, socially mobile—and particularly upwardly socially mobile.

-For the persona Duffy creates in Tall, upward social mobility is achieved - in the most ironic fashion.
-Duffy's female character literally grows extremely tall, attracting hoardes of curious on-lookers who marvel at her great size.
-In a crude inversion of the theory of social reflexivity, Duffy's character becomes isolated.
-Through describing a character who visually increases in size, we can infer Duffy's running allegory for upward social mobility.
+For the persona Duffy creates in "Tall", upward social mobility is achieved in the most ironic fashion.
+Duffy's female character literally grows extremely tall, attracting hordes of curious on-lookers who marvel at her great size.
+Duffy's character becomes isolated in a crude inversion of the theory of social reflexivity.
+By describing a character who visually increases in size, we can infer Duffy's running allegory for upward social mobility.

 Why Become a Useful Member of Society?

-The poem Tall is written in first person.
-The first word "then" is a conjunction.
-"Then" is normally placed in the middle of two clauses, denoting what happened before, and joining this by the use of then, to what happened after, or next.
+The poem "Tall" is written in the first person.
+The first word, "then," is a conjunction.
+"Then" is normally placed in the middle of two clauses, denoting what happened before and joining this by the use of then to what happened after or next.
 This placement has an impact on the tone of the poem.
 It is as if the speaker is telling the story in an exclamatory tone of incredulity.

-In the final line of the first stanza we have a description of "her clothes", heralding the outward signs of other-ness.
+In the final line of the first stanza, we have a description of "her clothes", heralding the outward signs of other-ness.
 This woman looks different to other men and women.
 She can no longer be categorised as 'same'.
 She is literally growing upward, which will require her to fit into a new sociality, and she does go on to have mobility problems.
 Duffy creates a fable-like character designed to parody the social theory of reflexivity.
-Perhaps she is suggesting to us that if you are to be a socially upward woman, you need to make sure you still look like everybody else.
+Perhaps she is suggesting that if you are to be a socially upward woman, you must make sure you still look like everybody else.

 Rejection and Self-Awareness

 The opening word in stanza two is "out".
-Our persona is cast out of the realm of normal and into the world of other, as we read she is now "eye-high" with street lamps.
+Our persona is cast out of the realm of normal and into the world of others, as we read, she is now "eye-high" with street lamps.
 The internal rhyme forms a series of rhythmic beats designed to mimic the action of walking: "down-town", "whooped" and "stooped", "stared" and "scared", "heart" and "chest" and "turned" and "fled".

 The image of the red heart is iconic and symbolises love.
 The presence of this symbol as a tattoo on the chest of the small, frightened man indicates genuine fear has possessed him.
-For the tall woman, the crushing realisation that her gift of tall-ness is viewed by some as grotesque, leads Duffy to qualify "he turned and fled—like a boy".
+For the tall woman, the crushing realisation that some view her gift of tallness as grotesque leads Duffy to qualify "he turned and fled—like a boy".
 The technique of apposition applies here, where the description of the man fleeing is compared to something a boy would do.
-For the first time, our character encounters another person, is rejected, and now self-aware.
+For the first time, our character encounters another person, is rejected, and is now self-aware.
 Yet this does not deter her from continuing on her walk.

 We come back to the crucial thematic question behind this poem: Why does this woman continue to strive to be useful?

-Hyperbaton is a technique where the logical word sequence is altered, or where normally associated words are separated.
+Hyperbaton is a technique where the logical word sequence is altered or where normally associated words are separated.
 Here we can put "further on she went" into a phrase, which has been split by hyperbaton throughout the stanza.
-Figures of speech are targets of this technique too, as we notice birds "sang on her ear" instead of the usual, "sang in her ear".
-The inference is that birds are landing on her ears because she is walking equal to the height of trees.
+Figures of speech are targets of this technique, too, as we notice birds "sang on her ear" instead of the usual "sang in her ear".
+The inference is that birds are landing on her ears because she is walking equally to the height of trees.
 This technique brings incongruity to the narrative, and joins in with the notion of ridicule, which is an undercurrent tone in the poem.

 We see red imagery employed again, with apples and traffic lights.
-Apples are an iconic representation of the sexuality of women, and red traffic lights an archetype-sign representing "to stop".
+Apples are an iconic representation of the sexuality of women, and red traffic lights are an archetype sign representing "to stop".
 It is as if this woman is getting too big for her boots.
-She's eating anything she can reach, and doing someone else's job for them.
+She's eating anything she can reach and doing someone else's job for them.
 Gorging and splurging.

-Duffy continues to use language to invert the normal, as her persona views events normal people aren't privvy to.
-She glances "into upper windows in passing", which is a clever use of the gerund form - ironic as she's averting her eyes, so she is 'passing' on a closer look, as well as physically 'passing' by.
-As her discoveries include viewing a dead man in a chair, she pauses, and breathes on the glass by the window.
+Duffy continues to use language to invert the normal, as her persona views events normal people aren't privy to.
+She glances "into upper windows in passing", which is a clever use of the gerund form - ironic as she's averting her eyes, so she is 'passing' on a closer look and physically 'passing' by.
+As her discoveries include viewing a dead man in a chair, she pauses and breathes on the glass by the window.
 This self-referential behaviour is the first time the character has looked at a reflection of herself.
-Like her, we wonder what it must be like to see a dead person, and what expression might cross our brows if we did.
-If we look back to our theme of reflexivity, this character is now beginning to struggle with the dizzy heights of her 'literal' upward mobility, and has come to a social crossroad.
+Like her, we wonder what it must be like to see a dead person and what expression might cross our brows if we did.
+If we look back to our theme of reflexivity, this character is now beginning to struggle with the dizzy heights of her 'literal' upward mobility and has come to a social crossroads.

 Did she bow like a servant or bend like a bow?
 Look carefully at line one of stanza four.
-This phonetic play-on-words mixes the literal and the figurative—while both definitions of 'bow' apply.
-A person who is successfully upwardly mobile will adjust their surroundings to suit their dreams and desires.
+This phonetic play-on-words mix the literal and the figurative—while both definitions of 'bow' apply.
+A successfully upwardly mobile person will adjust their surroundings to suit their dreams and desires.
 Here, the tall woman desires to enter a bar.
 If she did so as a servant, she's trying to 'fit in'.
 If she created her body to form a weapon, she's successfully adapting her gift of tall-ness to a new environment.
-Duffy leaves us struggling with ambiguity, once again.
+Duffy leaves us struggling with ambiguity once again.

 Perhaps this is deliberate, as our persona goes on to get dreadfully drunk.
-Things get blurry, just like Duffy's language, as we can't be sure if her drink was served for free, or, quite literally, "on the house"—because she's grown so tall.
-The "drunk passed out, or fainted", which could mean our woman is so tall she can't see the drunk very well, and isn't close enough to decide if he had an averse reaction to her.
+Things get blurry, just like Duffy's language, as we can't be sure if her drink was served for free or, quite literally, "on the house"—because she's grown so tall.
+The "drunk passed out, or fainted" could mean our woman is so tall she can't see the drunk very well and isn't close enough to decide if he had an adverse reaction to her.
 She pulls up a stool.
-Important use of "pulled" because it is using the past tense of the verb 'to pull', and it is difficult to determine if her action is passive, or aggressive.
-Gin is a drink normally reserved for aggressive drunks, and this increases our anxiety as she orders a large one—even though this is probably due to her size—or is it?
+It is an important use of "pulled" because it uses the past tense of the verb 'to pull', and it is difficult to determine if her action is passive or aggressive.
+Gin is a drink normally reserved for aggressive drunks, which increases our anxiety as she orders a large one—even though it is probably due to her size—or is it?

-For the second time our tall woman looks herself in the mirror, noting her higher position, and she's equal height with the top shelf of the bar.
-This messy afternoon leaves her empatically hungover, which Duffy underplays through rhythm; sounding a bit like a dance-hall tune: "Her head in her hands in the hall."
+For the second time, our tall woman looks at herself in the mirror, noting her higher position and equal height with the bar's top shelf.
+This messy afternoon leaves her emphatically hungover, which Duffy underplays through rhythm, sounding a bit like a dance-hall tune: "Her head in her hands in the hall."
 There's didacticism in the use of the word "mortal" which could be pronounced "more-tall", harking back to this extraordinary 'gift', notions of religion, and the reality of 'other-ness'—which is fast becoming a nightmare for our woman.

 Deification of the Tall Woman

 The stanza begins with indirect speech as the tall woman "found one" turret.
-It would seem she is still able to find circumstances to suit her situation, and she continues to rise to her station in life.
+It seems she can still find circumstances to suit her situation, and she continues to rise to her station in life.

 The miraculous appearance of this tall woman brings "pilgrims".
 This is the longest period of time she stays in one place, residing in her turret.
-It would seem, despite the "chanting" of the crowds, she was unable to cure anyone.
-Our upwardly-mobile woman has risen so high, the only recourse for her to remain within society is to be deified.
-Unfortunately, she is unsuccessful, and does what people who've lost their place in community commonly do—"she upped-sticks".
+Despite the "chanting" of the crowds, it would seem that she was unable to cure anyone.
+Our upwardly-mobile woman has risen so high that the only recourse for her to remain within society is to be deified.
+Unfortunately, she is unsuccessful and does what people who've lost their place in the community commonly do—"she upped-sticks".
 Duffy uses idiomatic phrasing and indirect speech (as we can imagine the crowds using this phrase) to show how the crowds mock the woman, who could do nothing—apart from being tall.
-It is as if the crowd is asking what the point was of having such a gift, if you couldn't do anything special with it.
+It is as if the crowd is asking what the point of having such a gift was if you couldn't do anything special with it?

 Duffy and Elegy

 She dutifully 'fits into' society, settling for her place in the social order.
 She's now a person who tells others what to watch out for.
-Despite having exceptional ability, she's hit the glass ceiling.
+Despite having exceptional ability, she's hit a glass ceiling.
 You might think society wasn't ready for the likes of this tall woman.
-You might think Duffy is commenting on women (as 'others') encountering the glass-ceiling of employment.
+You might think Duffy is commenting on women (as 'others') encountering the glass ceiling of employment.
 Duffy might be saying, despite women having unique and exceptional talents, especially talented women are viewed as grotesque.

 Duffy is most likely suggesting that upward social mobility is not for even the most talented woman to achieve.
-If, somehow, the talent a woman possesses is exceptional, and 'plain' for everyone to see, she won't be rewarded with a position.
-She'll be relegated as a prophet.
+If, somehow, the talent a woman possesses is exceptional and 'plain' for everyone to see, she won't be rewarded with a position.
+She'll be relegated to a prophet.